 - There is no longer a role to assume as we generally accept in the context of relationships.

 - You have the opportunity to set yourself up again as a complete human being, comprehending your feelings on a greater basis.

 Not being a victim

 - You can revisit some of the hurtful things that have happened, but not being a victim is choosing to grow from these situations and viewing it as an opportunity to grow.

-- We create our story- it can be the sad events that have occurred or the positive choices we made because we were given those opportunities.
+- Create your story- it can be the sad events that have occurred or the positive choices made.
+Because we were given those opportunities.

 When tackling life after divorce, it presents the opportunity to view things from a different perspective.
-You are essentially a new version of your former self.
-Remember to create your own story.
+Essentially, you are a new version of your former self.
+Finally, remember to create your own story.
 There will come sad times, how you deal with them is what allows you to grow in the face of those sad times.